 - supporting and protecting human rights defenders

-The EU guidelines for supporting LGBTI people's human rights :
+The EU adopted on 24 June 2013 guidelines for supporting LGBTI persons' human rights .
+These Guidelines:

 - are for use by EU staff around the world and by EU countries' national embassies in connection with human rights country strategies and reports, demarches and public statements, individual cases, court hearings and prison visits, political dialogues, international mechanisms and efforts by civil society